 Putting a no-contest clause in your will can give you a false sense of security, because the clause might not be enforced.
 Your state's law will affect how effective a no-contest clause will be—or if it will be effective at all.

-In Florida and Indiana, courts do not enforce no-contest clauses.
-In these states, a beneficiary who sues to invalidate part or all of your will, but loses, still inherits whatever you left him or her in your will.
+In Florida, for instance, courts do not enforce no-contest clauses.
+A beneficiary who sues to invalidate part or all of a will, but loses, still inherits according to the will.
+(Fla.
+Stat. § 732.517 (2024).)

 About half of the states do enforce a no-contest clause unless the person suing had "probable cause"—that is, a good reason—to sue.
 The courts don't want to discourage worthy lawsuits that seek to overturn a will that was made by someone of unsound mind or who was being manipulated by a greedy interloper.
 You should think about this issue, too.
 You wouldn't want a no-contest clause to keep your child from suing to get your will declared invalid if the will really was fraudulent or the result of undue influence over you.